CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Introduction

 In light of these security issues, AMD has enhanced SEV with a sequence of microcode and hardware updates, most notably SEV with Encrypted State (SEV-ES) and SEV with Secure Nested Paging (SEV-SNP).
 SEV-ES encrypts the VMCB of a VM to protect register values at VMEXITs; SEV-ES processors are already commercially available.
 To address the most commonly exploited flaw---the lack of memory integrity for SEV VMs (including unauthenticated memory encryption and unprotected nested page tables), AMD plans to release SEV-SNP, which introduces a Reverse Map Table (RMP) to dictate ownership of the memory pages, so that the majority of the previously known attacks will be mitigated.

 However, in this paper, we move our attention to another, yet-to-be-reported design flaw of SEV---the improper ASID-based memory isolation and access control.
 Specifically, SEV adopts an ASID-based access control for guest VMs' accesses to SEV processor's internal caches and the encrypted physical memory.
 At launch time, each SEV VM is assigned a unique ASID, which is used as the tag of cache lines and translation lookaside buffer (TLB) entries.
 A secure processor (dubbed AMD-SP) that is in charge of generating and maintaining the ephemeral memory encryption keys also uses the current VM's ASID to index the keys for encrypting/decrypting memory pages upon memory access requests.
 As such, the ASID of an SEV VM plays a critical role in controlling its accesses to the private data in the cache-memory hierarchy.
 Nevertheless, the assignment of ASID to a VM is under complete control of the hypervisor.
-An implicit ``security-by-crash'' security principle is adopted in the SEV design:

-The aim of this paper, therefore, is to investigate the validity of this ``security-by-crash'' design principle.
-To do so, we first study how ASIDs are used in SEV processors to isolate encrypted memory pages as well as CPU caches and TLBs.
+An implicit ``security-by-crash'' security principle is adopted in the SEV design: The aim of this paper, therefore, is to investigate the validity of this ``security-by-crash'' design principle.
+To do so, we first study how ASIDs are used in SEV processors to isolate encrypted memory pages, CPU caches, and TLBs.
 We also explore how ASIDs are managed by the hypervisor, how an ASID of a VM can be altered by the hypervisor at runtime, and why the VM with altered ASID crashes afterwards.
 This exploration leads to the discovery of several potential opportunities for a VM with an altered ASID to \textit{momentarily} breach the ASID-based memory isolation before it crashes. \looseness=-1

-Next, based on our exploration, we then present \atkname attacks\footnote{\atkname refers to interference between telecommunication signals in adjacent circuits that causes signals to cross over each other.}, which exploit such a \textit{momentary execution} to breach the confidentiality and integrity of SEV VMs.
+Next, based on our exploration, we then present \atkname attacks, which exploit such a \textit{momentary execution} to breach the confidentiality and integrity of SEV VMs.
 Specifically, an adversary controlling the hypervisor can launch an attacker VM and, during its VMEXIT, assign it with the same ASID as the victim VM, and then resume it, leading to the violation of the ASID-based access control to the victim's encrypted memory.